BuildForSDG/Teachers-Hub-Frontend/README.md

 [![Build Status](https://travis-ci.org/BuildForSDG/Teachers-Hub-Frontend.svg?branch=develop)](https://travis-ci.org/BuildForSDG/Teachers-Hub-Frontend)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

 ## About

 The purpose of this project is to provide inclusive, equitable and quality education for all people, globally.
-Its targets to span a variety of challenges related to inclusion of marginalized populations at multiple levels of education and in the workforce.
+Its targets is to span a variety of challenges related to inclusion of marginalized populations at multiple levels of education and in the workforce.

 This project addresses the following SDG targets: